learnelixir/learnelixir.github.io/source/_posts/2014-10-04-build-web-app-with-elixir.markdown

 end
 ```

-We have defined PostgreSQL connection with a URL format, what you will need to do is to change the ``postgresuser`` and ``password`` to be the real postgres username and password on your database
+We have defined PostgreSQL connection with a URL format, what you will need to do is to change the ``postgresuser`` and ``password`` to be the real postgres username and password on your database.

 Since we are going to use the migration feature, we will need to have ``priv`` function.
-Inside this function, we will need to specify where is the migration script is saved, which is inside ``priv/repo`` directory
+Inside this function, we will need to specify where is the migration script is saved, which is inside ``priv/repo`` directory.

-The next that we must do is to make sure that our Repo module is started with our application, and is supervised.
+The next step that we must do is to make sure that our Repo module is started with our application, and is supervised.
 Open ``lib/book_store.ex``.

 ```elixir
 defmodule BookStore do